pyepics/epicsapps/doc/stripchart.rst

     epicsapps stripchart

-On startip, you will be prompted for a Working Directory, where a configuration file `stripchart.yaml` may be found, and where any images or data files you save will be written.

-A sample display would look like this:
+On startip, you will be prompted for a Working Directory.
+If a configuration file `stripchart.yaml` is found there, you will be prompted for whether you want to use the PVs listed there.
+This working folder will also be used as the default folder for and images or data files you save, and will also be searched.
+A StripChart display will look like this:

 .. video:: images/stripchart.mp4
    :width: 85%